DynamicsValue/fake-xrm-easy/README.md

 Which package do I need to install?

 One of the reasons to separate the original package in v1.x into smaller ones in v2.x was the single responsibility principle.
-For example, when doing unit testing of plugins, you don't really the integration package.
+For example, when doing unit testing of plugins, you don't really need the integration package.
 Similarly, when unit testing Azure Functions you don't probably need plugin testing helpers at all.

 This architecture also supports adding optional extension packages depending on your needs (i.e. package for Security testing).